picatz/layup/README.md

 The name is based on the "[lay-up] process" for composite materials, in which a final product is obtained by overlapping a specific number of different layers.
 This is a common process in the aerospace industry[^1], enabling complex shapes with mechanical properties or characteristics that are difficult to obtain with other manufacturing processes.

-Similarly, with Layup, you can model any system(s) to understand its characteristics.
+Similarly, with Layup, you can model any system to understand its characteristics.

 <!--
 ## Installation